 2.3.4.
-At Short Circuit Kart Race meetings, a competitor with the front fairing not affixed precisely in accordance with U17.5.5 when he arrives in Parc Ferme will be penalised with a 10 second penalty in the results of that race or, if during timed qualifying, deletion of their fastest lap time.
-This will be imposed automatically by the Clerk of the Course upon receipt of the statement received from the Judge of Fact and is not eligible for appeal.
+At Short Circuit Kart Race meetings, a competitor with the front fairing not affixed precisely in accordance with U17.5.5 when he arrives in Parc Ferme will be penalised with a 5 second penalty (3 places if there is no licensed Timekeeper) in the results of that race or, if during timed qualifying, deletion of their fastest lap time.
+This will be imposed automatically by the Clerk of the Course upon receipt of the statement received from the Judge of Fact and is not eligible for appeal against either the decision for imposing the penalty or the penalty itself.
 This penalty does not preclude further action under 1.1.5 if deemed necessary.